top of page

 March 18, 2025

-For many years, Argentina depended heavily on foreign support such as funding from the International Monetary Fund (IMF) and other global lenders.
-The hope of the lenders was that the country would use the funding for economic reform to foster long term stability.
-However, instead of tightening spending and controlling inflation, the government continued to print money to pay for social programs and other expenses.
-This may have caused relief at the time, but it set up continuous economic stability and fueled one of the highest inflation rates in the world.
+Argentina has been, for a long time, largely dependent on foreign aid, such as funding from the International Monetary Fund (IMF) and other global lenders.
+The lenders' expectation was that the money would be used for economic reform, which would then lead to long term stability.
+Instead of that the government decided to continue printing money for social programs and other expenditures while it did not control inflation or tighten spending.
+Although this action may have provided relief at the time, it set the stage for long, term economic instability and was one of the reasons why inflation reached the highest levels in the world.

-Foreign aid was once an escape in situations like these.
-In previous periods of crisis, the IMF or other countries would step in with monetary aid to help stabilize the economy and reassure investors.
-But after years of help, debt defaults, and mismanagement, lenders have become skeptical.
-The IMF has already extended several major loans to Argentina, the latest one over $40 billion, but many experts believe that is only delaying the inevitable.
+It was not long ago that foreign aid seemed like a way out from these situations.
+During times of crisis in the past, the IMF or other countries would come to the rescue with monetary aid to stabilize the economy and assure investors.
+However, due to the years of assistance, defaults, and mismanagement, lenders have become wary of Argentina.
+The IMF has already lent money to Argentina on several occasions, including the most recent loan of over $40 billion, but many experts argue that it is only postponing the inevitable.

-The president can’t make a decision without backlash.
-Taking action to try to stabilize the economy may deepen poverty and won’t be met without mass protests and social unrest.
-The political climate also isn’t helping as parties blame one another for the issues.
-What’s clear is that foreign aid can’t fix the situation in Argentina.
-Deep structural changes, stronger fiscal discipline, credible monetary policy, and regained confidence in the government are what can lead to greater stability.
-Instead of continuing the habit of prioritizing the present and worsening the situation in the future, greater economic stability is what could help make Argentina’s economy function like the many prospering ones in today’s society, avoiding the cycle of collapse and expensive recovery.
+The president is always met with a backlash no matter what he decides.
+Taking action to stabilize the economy may result in worse poverty and will be met with outrage and protests.
+Moreover, the political situation is deteriorating as well since parties accuse each other of causing the problems.
+What is unmistakably clear is that foreign aid is not the solution to the problems in Argentina.
+Deep structural reforms, stricter fiscal discipline, reliable monetary policy, and regained trust in the government are what would lead to more stability.
+Instead of continuing to live as if there were no tomorrow and making the situation worse, greater economic stability is what would help Argentina's economy to function like many thriving ones in today's society thus avoiding the cycle of collapse and expensive recovery.